talhayi/Countries-MVVM/README.md

-- In this application users can see flag, name and  region of countries in Home Page
+- In this application users can see the flag, name and  region of countries in Home Page
-- Clicking on the country is showed the details of that country
+- When clicking on the country is showed the details of that country

 - ## I used MVVM